 - Failure to intubate or issues with intubation

 - Failure to monitor consciousness, oxygenation, and/or vital signs

 - Failure to recognize complications and react in a timely manner

 - Administering too much or too little anesthesia

 Surgical errors often have serious consequences.
 As a patient, you rely on health care providers to provide a high standard of care.
 If your surgeon fails to exercise reasonable care and you are injured as a result, you may be able to receive compensation for your losses through a medical malpractice claim.

 If you do, our team of experienced Chicago med mal attorneys can help you recover the compensation you need to move forward with life.
-At Staver Law Group, we can fight for the compensation you deserve.
+At Staver Accident Injury Lawyers, P.C., we can fight for the compensation you deserve.
 We have extensive experience handling medical malpractice claims and we have helped our clients recover damages for pain and suffering, lost wages, lost earning potential, medical bills, future medical procedures required as a result of the injury, and other losses.